Speed Up WordPress: 30 Proven Tips

 Now we will tell you how you can speed up your website without needing any coding.
 If you apply the information we provide, you will be amazed by the change in opening speed.

-Install WordPress Caching Plugin
+Install and Configure a WordPress Caching Plugin

+Using a caching plugin is one of the easiest ways to speed up WordPress.
 All non-cached WordPress pages are dynamic.
 In other words, all pages are recreated for each user.
 Undoubtedly, this causes serious server load and slow site loading speed.

 Caching plugins should be used to avoid slow page loading speed due to this situation.
 Oops, this has definitely become a necessity.